jasonleebrown/UCE_phyluce_pipeline/README.md

 #### MitoGenome Step 4.
 Make a fine-tunded reference for read-alignment

-General goal here is to extract a consensus sequence for each UCE locus, and turn these into a reference fasta for read alignment.
+General goal here is to extract a consensus sequence for your mitogenome and turn these into a reference fasta for read alignment.

 1) Run the 'emboss_consensus' script in the directory containing all your mitogenomes.